GecaMelisa/Job-Search-Platform/README.md

 ### Job
 The `Job` model represents job listings posted by companies.
 It includes attributes such as job ID, position, requirements and other details.

-### Application Form
+### Application
-The `ApplicationForm` model represents the form that users submit when applying for a job.
+The `Application` model represents the form that users submit when applying for a job.
 It includes attributes such as application ID, education, work experience, cv and other relevant information.

 ## Key Annotations